 A history of certain gastrointestinal and bowel disorders may make this vaccine unsuitable for some infants.
 These include those with:

-- a history of intussusception, where part of the bowel folds in on itself (like a collapsible telescope)
+a history of intussusception, where part of the bowel folds in on itself, like a collapsible telescope

-- gastrointestinal malformation that could predispose them to intussusception
+gastrointestinal malformation that could predispose them to intussusception.

 The first dose of Rotarix is always given before 15 weeks of age, as the side effect of intussusception seems unlikely to occur if the vaccine doses start at this age.
 This also reduces the chance of the vaccine being wrongly blamed for cases of intussusception that sometimes occur naturally at around five months of age.
-There are strict rules about the age at which rotavirus vaccine should be given to babies, to avoid the risk of intussusception.
+There are strict rules about the age at which the rotavirus vaccine should be given to babies, to avoid the risk of intussusception.

 However, it should not be given to people who are clinically immunosuppressed, either due to drug treatment or underlying illness.
 This is because the vaccine strain could replicate too much and cause a serious infection.
 This includes babies whose mothers have had immunosuppressive treatment while they were pregnant or breastfeeding.

 Impact of the rotavirus vaccine

-- halve the number of rotavirus cases seen by GPs each year.
-Before a vaccine was introduced, 130,000 UK children a year visited their GP with rotavirus infection;
+halve the number of rotavirus cases seen by GPs each year.
+Before a vaccine was introduced, 130,000 UK children a year visited their GP with rotavirus infection.

 The graph below shows what has happened in the UK since the rotavirus vaccine was introduced in July 2013.
-In 2014, 2015 and 2016 the number of reported cases of rotavirus fell by over 70% compared to previous years.
-Rotavirus infections tend to peak between January and March, but in these years there was no significant peak in cases.
+In 2014, 2015 and 2016, the number of reported cases of rotavirus fell by over 70% compared to previous years.
+Rotavirus infections tend to peak between January and March, but in these years, there was no significant peak in cases.